dustinfast/intuitive_agent/README.md

 ### Conceptual Layer

-The conceptual layer represents our existing knowledge base of abstract concepts.
+The conceptual layer represents one's existing knowledge base (KB) of abstract concepts.
 It consists of a set `A` of artificial neural networks (ANNs) with the following properties -

-The order of each `a` in `A` denotes temporal arrival of input.

 Each ANN at this level has a set `X` of input nodes consisting of `k` feed-forward sensory input nodes and `m` feedback input nodes, defined as: